RonPenton/KatanaMUD/README.md

 * http://katanamud.cloudapp.net/

+#Building

+Information on how to build the project can be found here: https://github.com/RonPenton/KatanaMUD/wiki/Building

 # KatanaMUD
 A web browser MUD.
 It originally started life as a clone of MajorMUD, but may end up diverging from that vision significantly in the end.